Matricial circular systems and random matrices: Joint *-distributions

-whenever $\{i,j\}$ is a block, which shows that $\pi\in \mathcal{NC}_{m}^{2}(a_1, \ldots ,a_m)$.
-It remain to check how the colors can be assigned to blocks of such $\pi$ in order to reproduce the appropriate product of covariances.
-Let $\pi_k=\{i,j\}$ be a block and let $o(\pi_k)=\{o(i),o(j)\}$ be its nearest outer block.
+for any $p,q,u$, starting from blocks of largest depths.
+We need to check how the colors are assigned to blocks of such $\pi$ in order to reproduce the appropriate product of covariances.
+Let $V=\{i,j\}$ be a block and let $o(V)=\{o(i),o(j)\}$ be its nearest outer block.
 This notation also applies to the blocks whose nearest outer block is the imaginary block to which we assign the pair $(q,q)$.
-We always assign to a given block the color equal to this index of the pair of matrix units which is inner since the outer ones have to match those associated with other blocks.
-For instance, suppose that we have the pairing of type $\zeta_{p,q}^{*}, \zeta_{p,q}^{}$, i.e. $\zeta_{p,q}^{*}$ is first and $\zeta_{p,q}$ is second, where $(p_i,q_i)=(p_j,q_j)=(p,q)$.
-The situation is like in the first block below: \unitlength=1mm \special{em:linewidth 0.4pt} \linethickness{0.4pt}

-\\ The corrresponding second matrix unit is $e(p_j,q_j)=e(p,q)$ and the color assigned to the block is $p$.
-Here, $q_j$ is the second index associated with the right leg of the considered block.
-It must agree with the first matricial index assigned to the right leg of the nearest outer block (not shown in the above picture).
-This is obvious if the nearest outer block is immediately after the given block.
-If there is a sequence $\pi_{k_1}, \ldots , \pi_{k_s}$ of blocks of the same depth in between the given block $\pi_k$ and its nearest outer block $o(\pi_k)$ when we move from left to right, then the matricial agreement of the corresponding matrix units must `transfer' $q_j$ as the index to be matched to the right leg of the nearest outer block.
-A similar argument applies to pairings of type $\zeta_{p,q}^{}, \zeta_{p,q}^{*}$, to which the second block in the above picture refers.
-Therefore, these two kinds of pairings contribute
+We have two types of blocks: \unitlength=1mm \special{em:linewidth 0.4pt} \linethickness{0.4pt}

-respectively, where we use the fact that the covariances assigned to $1$ and $2$ are equal (of course, in general we would say that of $u'$ and $u''$).
-It can be seen that these contributions correspond to the way co\-var\-ian\-ces are assigned to blocks in the sense of Definitions 6.3 and 6.4 for one value of $u$.
-As we remarked, treating an arbitrary ${\mathcal U}$ is done in a similar fashion.
+\\ Now, the first one corresponds to $F_q\ell(u')^*F_pwF_p\ell(u')F_q$ for some word $w$, which produces $b_{p,q}(u')F_q$, and the second one corresponds to $F_p\ell(u'')^*F_quF_q\ell(u'')F_p$ for some word $u$, which produces $b_{q,p}(u'')F_p$, with $F_q$ and $F_p$ left to be matched by the neighboring diagonal matrices and forcing the nearest outer block to be colored by $q$ and $p$, respectively.
+We also use the fact that the covariances assigned to $u'$ and $u''$ are equal.
+It can be seen that these contributions correspond to the way covariances are assigned to blocks in the sense of Definitions 6.3 and 6.4.
 Therefore, our proof is completed. $\blacksquare$\\